 Casein - An Overlooked Medium

-We have recently been re-exploring our casein paints, which has led us to want to understand more clearly the basic differences and likenesses between three of the lesser-used water-based pigments: casein, gouache and tempera.
-We start by looking at casein or "milk paint".
+We have recently been re-exploring our casein paints, wanting to understand more clearly the basics of this lesser-used water-based pigment often referred to as "milk paint".

 Casein is an ancient type of milk-based, water-soluble, opaque paint which has been found in prehistoric cave paintings.
 Archaeology Magazine has reported that researchers in the Sibudu Cave in South Africa have discovered residue on a stone tool that contains powdered ochre mixed with milk to create paint.
 The tool dates to 49,000 years ago.
 Ochre paints have been discovered dating from 125,000 years ago, but this discovery is the first to find milk proteins mixed with the powdered ochre.
 Casein was commonly used during the age of Pharaohs in Egypt and can be found on ancient Egyptian and Chinese artifacts.
 Its original primary function was as an adhesive, but when combined with powdered pigments, it became an important, commonly used paint.